Michieljoris/roster/_attachments/security.md

 force a hashing method to be slow in computing a hash.
-Since an authenticating server might do a few to possible a few hundreds or thousands of authenticating hashing per minute, a cracker will want to calculate a hashes in the order of millions or more per minute.
-A calculation that takes 20 ms will not affect the user's experience of logging in very much but it will seriously slow down a cracker's calculation.
+Since an authenticating server might do a few to possible a few hundreds or thousands of authenticating hashing per minute, a cracker will want to calculate hashes in the order of millions or more per minute.
+A calculation that takes 20 ms will not affect the user's experience of logging in very much but it will seriously slow down a cracker's calculations.

 There is a fourth defense.
 The original user database doesn't actually get shared, it only gets written to, either directly or replicated